egmontmika/egmontmika.com/content/blog/church-and-money.md

 Nevertheless this amazing growth!

-It’s easy to think that we could do so much more for the Lord, if we just had more money and could give more.
+It’s easy to think that we could accomplish so much more for the Lord, if we just had more money and could give more.

 Is it really so?